beatrizcoutinho5/ZDM_framework/README.md

 ## Framework Overview and Architecture

 The developed framework allows defect prediction, enabling the proactive anticipation of defective products, by applying data-driven Machine Learning (ML) algorithms.
 Additionally, it incorporates recommendations for adjusting process parameters to mitigate defects and enhance overall process efficiency, using optimization algorithms.
 Lastly, the framework encompasses defect explanation, clarifying the underlying factors of defects resorting to Explainable Artificial Intelligence (XAI) methods.
 Besides the preventive and predictive models, the tool incorporates a PostgreSQL database for efficient data storage and graphical user interface (GUI) for the visualization of results.
 The framework was implemented in Python, with a Flask web application.
-HTML and JavaScript were used for the graphical components of the interface.
+HTML, JavaScript and CSS were used for the graphical components of the interface.

 The framework structure is depicted in the figure below: